 The best cleanser for sensitive skin would have to be fragrance-free and hypoallergenic, or especially prepared for sensitive skin.
 Scrub cleansers, of course, are a big no, just like foaming cleansers, for it can definitely dry up the skin because of the stripping of natural oils in the skin acting as emollients.
 Also, it will gently remove dirt, oil, and makeup without interfering with the skin’s protective barrier.

-2- Moisturizing:
+2- Moisturizing

+This is a mild, non-irritating formula that will clean the skin without disrupting the protective skin barrier.
+Efficiently removes dirt, oil, and makeup.
 Keep the sensitive skin very well moistened.
 The light and oil-free moisturizer will provide the required amount of moisture without clogging up the pores.
-Check for hyaluronic acid in the content since that is a strong humectant helping the skin lock moisture in.
-It might just help avoid those standard issues of dryness, flakiness, and irritation in the sensitive skin.
+Check for hyaluronic acid in the content since that is a strong humectant that helps the skin lock moisture in.
+It might just help avoid those standard issues of dryness, flakiness, and irritation in sensitive skin.
+Read our guidelines to buy the right facial moisturizer

-3- Sun Protection :
+3- Sun Protection

 Everyone needs sun protection—not just those with sensitive skin.
 Slather on broad spectrum sunscreen with at least SPF 30 daily, whether it’s raining or shiny outside.
 Go for non-comedogenic formulas so you don’t clog pores.
 Sun damage worsens acne and hastens premature aging; thus, sun care is very essential to keeping a healthy glow every day.